yigithakverdi/rstk/docs/design.md

 an intelligent reasoning layer, and a plugin-friendly interface—you shift from a simple aggregator of functions to a robust, evolving system on par with the complexity and sophistication of modern engines.

+## Ideation
+Consensus Protocols for ASPA Data: Implement distributed consensus algorithms (e.g., Paxos, Raft) to ensure consistency and reliability of ASPA records across multiple ASes.
+This can enhance trust and synchronization, reducing the reliance on a minimum number of ASes for effective deployment.

+Decentralized ASPA Management: Explore decentralized approaches to ASPA management, reducing single points of failure and improving scalability.

+Fault-Tolerant ASPA Systems: Design ASPA systems that remain robust in the presence of partial deployment, network failures, or malicious attempts to disrupt ASPA verification processes.

+Redundancy and Diversity: Implement redundancy and diversity strategies in ASPA deployments to ensure continuous protection even if certain ASes fail to comply or are compromised.

+Graph-Based Path Validation: Develop sophisticated graph algorithms to analyze and validate AS paths more effectively.
+Utilize concepts like shortest paths, community detection, and network flow to identify and prevent anomalous routing behaviors.

+Topological Resilience Models: Study the resilience of Internet topology against route leaks and hijacks using graph robustness metrics.
+This can help in designing ASPA mechanisms that are less susceptible to partial deployment issues.